Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 ..
 26-cogs not available, let's use my repo :3

-Cogs comes in repositories.
+Cogs come in repositories.
 A repository is a container of cogs that you can install.
 Let's suppose you want to install the ``say`` cog from the repository ``Laggrons-Dumb-Cogs``.
 You'll first need to add the repository.